w3c/wai-tutorials/source/carousels/index.html.erb.md

   - 4.1.2
 ---

-To implement an accessible carousel widget, provide a robust structure and user control:
+Implement an accessible carousel widget by providing a robust structure and user control:

 * **[Structure](structure.html):**  Use semantic structure for the carousel to support proper function of assistive technology.
 * **[Functionality](functionality.html):** Add functionality to display and announce carousel items.
 * **[Animations](animations.html):** Add a transition animation between items and ensure users can stop and resume it.
-* **[Styling](styling.html):** Style the carousel to make sure it’s useable and readable by everyone.
+* **[Styling](styling.html):** Style the carousel to make sure it’s usable and readable by everyone.

 See also the [complete working example](working-example.html) and [full code](full-code.html) of the example carousel.

 ## What are carousels?

 Carousels show a collection of items one at a time.
 They are also known as “slide shows” and “sliders”.
-Scrolling news headlines, featured articles on home pages, and image galleries are common uses of carousels.
+Common uses of carousels include scrolling news headlines, featured articles on home pages, and image galleries.

 ## What are the key points?